Kirvan Fortuin: Career

 Born in Macassar, Fortuin joined the Cape Whalers Field Band in 2002, which prompted their interest in dance.
 They began formal dance training at the University of Cape Town in 2010, studying classical dance, contemporary dance, African dance and other dance forms.
 Fortuin qualified with a dance teacher's diploma in 2012 and performed that year at the International Theatre School Festival in Amsterdam, the Netherlands.
 They received a BMus (Hons) in choreography from University of Cape Town, and a Bachelor of Dance from Codarts University for the Arts in Rotterdam.

 Fortuin choreographed works for the Cape Town City Ballet, Dance Umbrella Johannesburg, Vrystaat Kunstefees, Artscape Theatre Centre, Suidoosterfees, Afrovibes NL & SA and the Afrikaanse Kultuurfees.
+At Framer Framed in Amsterdam, Fortuin gave a performance response to the exhibition Re(as)sisting Narratives (2016).
+Fortuin created this new choreography inspired by the themes addressed, the exhibition space and the diverse works on show among which the video's Ga Bose Gangwe (2013) and Inzilo (2013) by Mohau Modisakeng.
+The event was a collaboration with AfroVibes Festival.

-They founded House of Le Cap, South Africa's first ballroom house, in 2017.
+In 2017, Fortuin founded House of Le Cap, South Africa's first ballroom house.
 As an LGBT activist, Fortuin hosted Africa's first Vogue Ball on World AIDS Day to raise awareness and fund for the LGBT community affected by HIV.